 Technical Summary

 This vulnerability involves a race condition (CWE-362) in the Windows Push Notifications component of Windows 10 Version 1809 (build 10.0.17763.0).
 Improper synchronization during concurrent execution of shared resources can be exploited by an authorized local attacker to elevate privileges.
-The issue is recognized by Microsoft and has been assigned CVE-2026-32158 with a CVSS 3.1 base score of 7.8, indicating high impact on confidentiality, integrity, and availability.
-Microsoft has released an official patch to remediate the vulnerability.
+The CVSS v3.1 base score is 7.8, reflecting high impact on confidentiality, integrity, and availability.
+Microsoft has published an official fix to remediate this issue.

 Potential Impact